ixjf/StellarParameters.jl/README.md

 WIP.
 Needs cleanup & docs.

 The file 'Relatório.pdf' describes the work done & results.
-README.md describes the organization of the code.
+README describes the organization of the code.
 However, both are in Portuguese (university project), so you might not be able to read it.